tkaczmarzyk/specification-arg-resolver/README.md

 In case of missing converter, [fallback mechanism](#custom-converters) will be used if one has been configured otherwise `ClassCastException` will be thrown.

 ##### Custom converters
 The converter includes a fallback mechanism based on [Spring](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/core/convert/ConversionService.html) `ConversionService`, which is invoked when required conversion is not supported by any default converter.
-If the `ConversionService` supports required conversion it will be performed, if not `ClassCastException` will be thrown.
+If the `ConversionService` supports required conversion it will be performed, otherwise `ClassCastException` will be thrown.

 To add specification argument resolver support for custom conversion:
 1) Add required converter to [ConversionService](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/core/convert/ConversionService.html)